|

 Cham Dance Shows at My Son

-Public tours offer two time options for departure from your hotel, typically around 7:30 AM or 1:30 PM.
+Public tours offer two departure times from your hotel, typically around 7:30 AM or 1:30 PM.
 The tour lasts about four hours in total.

 Sanctuaire Cham de My Son à Hoi An vue du ciel

-Choosing a sunrise tour to the My Son Sanctuary has the advantage of enjoying the ruins with soft, dreamy light compared to the harsh rays of the day.
-Additionally, the temperature will be more bearable.
+Choosing a sunrise tour of the My Son Sanctuary allows you to enjoy the ruins in soft, dreamy light compared to the harsh rays of the day.
+Additionally, the temperature will be much more bearable.

-For these reasons, sunrise tours are gaining popularity among visitors.
-Consequently, this has led to an increase in the number of tourists in the early morning hours among the temples.
+For these reasons, sunrise tours have grown in popularity among visitors.
+However, this has also led to an increase in the number of tourists visiting the temples early in the morning.

-If you choose to take a private car or taxi to My Son for the sunrise, make sure to clearly indicate this to your driver, as well as the time you wish to be there.
-Unfortunately, due to misunderstandings in some cases, the sun has already risen upon arrival.
+If you opt for a private car or taxi to get to My Son for sunrise, be sure to clearly communicate your desired arrival time to your driver.
+In some unfortunate cases due to misunderstandings, the sun has already risen upon arrival.

 Hoi An to My Son by Scooter

-Google Maps will offer you two routes to get there.
-I suggest following the route described below to experience a much more local setting.
+Google Maps will show you two routes to reach My Son.
+I suggest following the route that takes you through a more local setting.

-To visit My Son, I highly recommend hiring a English-speaking guide to avoid missing out on many aspects, especially regarding the history of this temple.
+To fully appreciate My Son, I strongly recommend hiring an English-speaking guide to avoid missing out on the rich history and significance of the temple complex.

-There’s no need for an introduction to Hoi An Sightseeing Tours.
-I believe it’s one of my favorite agencies in Hoi An.
-Their English-speaking guides are top-notch and know the region inside out.
+No need to introduce Hoi An Discovery, which I frequently recommend.
+I believe it’s one of my favorite local agencies in Hoi An.
+Their English-speaking guides are some of the best in the region and know My Son like the back of their hand.

 Touriste utilisant l'audioguide au sanctuaire de My Son à Hoi An

-Since July 2023, English audioguides have been available on-site.
+Since July 2023, English audio guides have been available on-site at My Son.

-You can listen to 40 stories corresponding to the 40 main attractions of the My Son Sanctuary on your phone.
-To do this, you must scan the QR code in front of each monument.
+Through this app, you can listen to 40 stories corresponding to the 40 main attractions of the My Son Sanctuary directly on your phone.
+To access each story, simply scan the QR code in front of each monument.

-While this does not replace a English-speaking guide, it allows you to discover the history of the place without breaking the bank.
+While it doesn’t replace an English-speaking guide, it allows you to learn about the site’s history without breaking the bank.

 Dress Code

-Official regulations call for “civilized tourism” and ask visitors to remember that it is a religious site.
+Official regulations promote “civilized tourism” and remind visitors that this is a religious site.
 I recommend saving swimsuits, bikinis, and similar attire for the beach.

-Unlike other places like pagodas, there is no strict dress code.
+Unlike other places such as pagodas, there is no strict dress code at My Son.

-Note that covering knees and shoulders is not strictly enforced.
-However, staying cool and protecting oneself from the sun is probably more important since the My Son valley retains the heat of the day.
+Note that covering your knees and shoulders is not strictly enforced.
+However, staying cool and protecting yourself from the sun is probably more important, as the My Son valley retains the day’s heat.

 My Opinion

-Despite its small size compared to the temple of Angkor, the My Son Sanctuary remains one of the must-visit sites in Hoi An and should be on your travel list when you visit Hoi An.
+Despite its smaller size compared to Angkor Wat, the My Son Sanctuary remains one of the must-visit sites in Hoi An and should definitely be on your travel list when visiting the area.

-Additionally, you can add the Cham Museum in Da Nang to further explore the history.
+For additional context, you can also visit the Cham Museum in Da Nang to further explore Cham history and culture.